Saiprasanth15/APK-Guardian/README.md

 ## Objective:
 Detecting malware in the APK files based on the permissions they ask for in their manifest file.
 ## Tools/technologies used:
-WEKA, Flask, Visual Studio code
+WEKA, Flask, Visual Studio Code
 ## Algorithms/concepts:
 SVM, KNN, Naïve Bayes, and feature selection methods.
 ## Learning outcomes: